 Not sure?
 Just ask us in the comments or check out the brands we make covers for!

 Don’t give up if your sofa does not have a slipcover!
 Many upholstered sofas can in fact be slipcovered.
 It mostly depends on the complexity and the shape of the sofa, but if the sofa is generally symmetrical and the armrests aren’t too rounded it should be A-okay!

 For best results, the back and seat cushions should be completely detached unless you want to attempt to remove them yourself.
 In a nutshell, if each piece can have its own individual slipcover, the more tailored and fitted the outcome would be.

 3) If your sofa is mostly seat and back cushions,

 These are the best kinds for re-slipcovering!
-As long as the wooden sofa frame is still structurally sound, you can get an almost instant makeover as only the cushion inserts need new covers.
+As long as the wooden sofa frame is still structurally sound, you can get an almost instant makeover as only the cushion inserts need new covers (and maybe new inserts).
 As mentioned earlier, the more individualised the pieces – the better the look.

 However there are circumstances where the cushions are attached and not removable – these can get a little tricky.
 The same thing applies for the normal sofas as well where the back cushions are attached to the sofa frame; making slipcovers shouldn’t be too hard for it, but making beautiful slipcovers for that sofa would be another case altogether.